beckySchmitty/practice_finding_bugs/bugs.md

 ## Bug 4

 User.register was not checking to make sure all required values ("username", "password", "first_name", "last_name", "email", "phone") were passed in from the route.
 I added error handling to throw an error if any of the required values are missing and wrote tests to ensure the error handling worked.

+## Bug 5

+Delete route for user did not have keyword "await" so it was not waiting long enough for the query to check if the user did exist in the database.